-Family practitioners and obstetricians receive different education than midwives.
+Family medicine physicians and obstetricians receive different education than midwives.
 While family practitioners and obstetricians go to medical school, midwives have a bachelor's degree and some may have a master's or doctoral degree.
 Although they are not doctors, midwives are trained in everything related to pregnancy and birth and pass exams to become Certified Nurse Midwives.

 What Services Can OB/GYNs and Midwives Provide?

 Both nurse midwives and OB/GYNs offer family planning, full spectrum pre-conceptual care, delivery and postpartum care.
 Additionally, both practitioners also offer gynecological care, including routine pap smears and preventative screenings.
 A big difference between midwives and obstetricians or family practitioners is the ability to deal with high-risk pregnancies and complications during birth.
 Midwives are unable to perform surgeries, cesarean sections (C-section).
 Nonetheless, midwives are fully skilled to deliver your baby safely in normal, low-risk circumstances and all nurse-midwives are trained to recognize problems that might occur during pregnancy and delivery.
 If an emergency situation arises during labor, our 24/7 OB hospitalist can be called to assist, and your midwife can stay by your side to provide additional support.

 *To determine if your pregnancy is considered high-risk, your first visit to your physician's office will include a thorough medical history and exam.

 Is a Midwife Right for You?